 Over a year ago I made a commitment to myself to embark on a journey towards positive self-image.
 When we take care of ourselves and love ourselves, we can be sure we are on the path to positivity.
 While I have reaped the physical benefits of prioritizing fitness as self-love, I still find myself lacking in the positivity department.

 That’s why I’m partnering with Pamprin to talk about “pampering” yourself (get it?) and embracing the positives around us.
-I love the positivity campaign Make Positive Thinking A Habit: A 21-Day Guide to Positively Powerful Thinking by PRIMP and Pamprin.
+I love the positivity campaign Make Positive Thinking A Habit: A 21-Day Guide to Positively Powerful Thinking by Pamprin.
 They say it takes three weeks to make a habit, and what better habit could you implement than a habit of positivity?
 Join me on this 21-day journey of making positivity a priority for yourself and how you interact with others.

 7 Easy Steps to Make Positivity a Habit